 - Life Meter: Comes in the standard health bar and battery versions.
 You can even adjust how much health you lose with each boo or miss by changing the life difficulty and/or use modifiers to change how the Life Meter works.

 - Loads and Loads of Loading: Starting up the game can take a while, depending on how many new songs the game has to load and weather or not you have Quick Load enabled.
 The first time you load up could take about fifteen minutes before it'll get going.

 - Nintendo Hard: There's a reason that StepMania and sadomasochism have the same initials.

-- On a pad: During the last few years the definition of "paddable" has hyperinflated with the rise of new, better and better players (associated particularly with the stamina community).
-Mad Matt has passed an 18 footer.
-Even 16 steps per second isn't all that fast for the best (for comparison, Max 300 streams run at 10).
+- On a pad: The definition of "paddable" has hyperinflated with the rise of new, better and better players (associated particularly with the stamina community).
+Mad Matt passed an 18 footer in 2011, with 16 steps per second.
+By 2020 the best players had reached over 20 steps per second (for comparison, Max 300 streams run at 10).

 - On a keyboard: Any dump simfile whether it's by NVLM_ZK or Midare.
 Just because it may be a song from something like Camp Rock doesn't mean it's going to be a complete joke.

 - Speaking of keyboard charts, every "Vibrajacking" pack is hard.
 The difficulties start at 10 and a select few go up to 23.

 - Beginner sometimes has the hardest chart since failing on that difficulty is automatically turned off.
 Fortunately, it'll usually say it's the hardest chart.

 - Retraux: 3.9's standard theme is a variation of the DDRMAX user interface.